Caroline Rhys Davids: Career

 T. W. Rhys Davids encouraged his then pupil Caroline to pursue Buddhist studies and do research about Buddhist psychology and the place of women in Buddhism.
-Thus, among her first works were a translation of the Dhamma Sangani, a text from the Theravāda Abhidhamma Piṭaka, which she published under the title A Buddhist manual of psychological ethics: Being a translation, now made for the first time, from the original Pāli, of the first book in the Abhidhamma Piṭaka, entitled: Dhamma-sangaṇi (Compendium of States or Phenomena) (1900); a second early translation was that of the Therīgāthā, a canonical work of verses traditionally ascribed to early Buddhist nuns (under the title Psalms of the Sisters [1909]).
+Among her first works were a translation of the Dhammasaṅgaṇī, a text from the Theravāda Abhidhamma Piṭaka, which she published under the title A Buddhist Manual of Psychological Ethics: Being a translation, now made for the first time, from the original Pāli, of the first book in the Abhidhamma Piṭaka, entitled: Dhamma-sangaṇi (Compendium of States or Phenomena) (1900); a second early translation was that of the Therīgāthā, a canonical work of verses traditionally ascribed to early Buddhist nuns (under the title Psalms of the Sisters [1909]).

-Rhys Davids held two academic positions: Lecturer in Indian Philosophy at Victoria University of Manchester (today University of Manchester) (1910–1913); and Lecturer in the History of Buddhism at the School of Oriental Studies, later renamed the School of Oriental and African Studies (1918–1933).
-While teaching, she simultaneously acted as the Honorary Secretary of the Pāli Text Society which had been started by T. W. Rhys Davids to transcribe and translate Pāli Buddhist texts in 1881.
+Rhys Davids held two academic positions, Lecturer in Indian Philosophy at Victoria University of Manchester (today University of Manchester) (1910–1913), and Lecturer in the History of Buddhism at the School of Oriental Studies, later renamed the School of Oriental and African Studies (1918–1933).
+While teaching, she simultaneously acted as the Honorary Secretary of the Pali Text Society which had been started by T. W. Rhys Davids to transcribe and translate Pāli Buddhist texts in 1881.
 She held that position from 1907 until her husband's death in 1922; the following year, she took his place as President of the Society.

 Her translations of Pāli texts were at times idiosyncratic, but her contribution as editor, translator, and interpreter of Buddhist texts was considerable.
 She was one of the first scholars to translate Abhidhamma texts, known for their complexity and difficult use of technical language.
-She also translated large portions of the Sutta Piṭaka, or edited and supervised the translations of other PTS scholars.
+She also translated large portions of the Sutta Piṭaka, and edited and supervised the translations of other PTS scholars.
 Beyond this, she also wrote numerous articles and popular books on Buddhism; it is in these manuals and journal articles where her controversial volte-face towards several key points of Theravāda doctrine can first be seen.

 After the death of her son in 1917 and her husband in 1922, Rhys Davids turned to Spiritualism.
 She became particularly involved in various forms of psychic communication with the dead, first attempting to reach her dead son through seances and then through automatic writing.
 She later claimed to have developed clairaudience, as well as the ability to pass into the next world when dreaming.
 She kept extensive notebooks of automatic writing, along with notes on the afterlife and diaries detailing her experiences.
 These notes form part of her archive jointly held by the University of Cambridge and the University of London.

-Although earlier in her career she accepted more mainstream beliefs about Buddhist teachings, later in life she rejected the concept of anatta as an "original" Buddhist teaching.
+Earlier in her career she accepted mainstream beliefs about Buddhist teachings, but later in life she rejected the concept of anatta as an "original" Buddhist teaching.
 She appears to have influenced several of her students in this direction, including A. K. Coomaraswamy, F. L. Woodward, and I. B. Horner.